zhelezkov/Chip8Emu/README.md

 In 1990 Andreas Gustafsson wrote interpreter CHIP-8 for the graphing calculator HP-48.
 This version was called CHIP-48.

 In 1991 Erik Bryntse added to the language several innovations that have resulted in a 2-fold increase in screen resolution in the games and use scrolling.
 This version was called Super Chip-8.

-Currently, there are more and MegaChip developed by Revival Studios.
-In this version added color graphics and sound.

 ## Memory
 CHIP-8 has 4 KB of memory (addresses 0x000h-0xFFFh).
 The first 512 bytes (addresses 0x000h-0x200h) are reserved for the interpreter, so the game is available only 3,584 bytes.
 Accordingly, the game is in memory starting at address 0x200h.